-Hailing from France and based in Montreal for the last decade, Hélène Barbier switches between English and French atop aggressively anti-complicated avant-pop melodies.
+Hailing from France and based in Montreal over the last decade, Hélène Barbier switches between English and French atop aggressively anti-complicated avant-pop melodies.
 Surrounded by talented musicians whom she knows to be allergic to tired chords and unnecessary fillers, she creates an imbalance through juxtaposition.
 Four simple notes become evocative alongside four disorienting, different notes, and this simplistic rule has become a basis for complex play.

 Hélène Barbier seeds melodies that ferment and blossom in the shadows, pairing hummable lines with alien tunes conjured in someone else’s psyche across time and space.
 Siamese fragments.
 She creates an imbalance through juxtaposition.
 Four simple notes become evocative alongside four disorienting, different notes, and this simplistic rule has become a basis for complex play.